November 2016 — Black Friday

 I sat on the worn picnic bench in the park, the November wind brushing against my cheeks.
 My phone read 12:37 p.m.
 She was supposed to meet me at noon.
 I popped open my EOS lip balm, swiped it across my lips, and tucked it away with a sigh.

 This park had been our meet-up spot since we were kids.
-The playground changed over the years — new swings, a splash of color on the jungle gym — but the smell of pine and damp wood chips never did.
-It reminded me of when we were nine and too shy to talk until she complimented my glittery sneakers.
-Now she was the loud one, the brave one, the one who made me feel like being quiet didn’t mean being invisible.
+The playground changed over the years, new swings, a splash of color on the jungle gym, but the smell of pine and damp wood chips never did.
+It reminded me of when we were nine and too shy to speak to each other until she complimented my glittery sneakers.
+Now she was loud and fearless.
+Being around her made me feel like being quiet didn’t mean being invisible.

-We both go to Trinity University, about three hours from West Brook — the town that raised us.
+We both go to Trinity University, about three hours from West Brook, the town that raised us.
 We live on opposite ends of campus, and our days rarely align.
-Life moves fast now.
-Classes and deadlines.
-Sometimes, it’s easier to pretend we’re not quietly missing the familiarity that only best friends carry.
+Life moves fast now with classes and deadlines.
+Sometimes it’s easier to pretend we’re not missing each other in the middle of it all.

 I scrolled through my phone to kill time, but my mind wandered, as it always did.
 Nearly nineteen.
 A freshman in college.
 And I’ve never had a boyfriend.
-Never been kissed — not really.
+Never been kissed.
+Well, not really.
 Unless you count Landry Tucker kissing my cheek in fourth grade and sprinting off like I was contagious.

 Which I don’t.

-It used to be a funny quirk — my Drew Barrymore Never Been Kissed era.
+It used to be a funny little quirk, my Drew Barrymore Never Been Kissed phase.
 Lately, though, it’s starting to feel less like a rom-com setup and more like something’s wrong with me.
 Like I’m falling behind everyone else.
 When I imagine being loved, it isn’t dramatic or cinematic.
 Just someone who looks at me like they want to stay.

 “¡Hola, nena!”
 Constanza called out, snapping me out of my thoughts.